-Life in Puritan New England was so hard that children who were abducted by Native Americans often refused to come back.
+Life was so hard in Puritan New England that children who were abducted by Native Americans often refused to come back.
 Eunice Williams, abducted in 1704 at age 7, refused to leave the Kahnawake Mohawks despite her father’s pleas — he found she had forgotten the English language and adopted Indian clothing and hairstyle.
 “She is obstinately resolved to live and dye here,” he wrote, “and will not so much as give me one pleasant look.”
-The Mohawks were much more indulgent of children than the colonists, and women were counted equal to men and played an integral role in society and politics.
+The Mohawks were much more indulgent to children than the colonists, and women were counted equal to men and played an integral role in society and politics.
 Eunice married a Mohawk and lived with him for half a century.

 When an Indian Child has been brought up among us, taught our language and habituated to our Customs, yet if he goes to see his relations and makes one Indian Ramble there is no perswading him ever to return. … When white persons of either sex have been taken prisoners young by the Indians, and lived awhile among them, tho’ ransomed by their Friends, and treated with all imaginable tenderness to prevail with them to stay among the English, yet in a Short time they become disgusted with our manner of Life, and the care and pains that are necessary to support it, and take the first good Opportunity of escaping again into the Woods, from whence there is no reclaiming them.